sveltejs/rfcs/text/preprocessing-api-rework.md

 }>;
 ```

-extracts the style tags from the source code, each with start/end position, content and attributes. `isTopLevel` would require a parser which has to make some assumptions about the code being "standard JS/HTML-syntax compliant" (in the sense of opening closing brackets match etc).
+extracts the style tags from the source code, each with start/end position, content and attributes. `location` would require a parser which has to make some assumptions about the code being "standard JS/HTML-syntax compliant" (in the sense of opening closing brackets match etc).
 Pending PR for such a parser here: https://github.com/sveltejs/svelte/pull/6611 .
-We could make using that parser the default, with a fallback to the old regex-approach in case of an error, in which case `isTopLevel` would be `undefined`, not `true` or `false`.
+We could make using that parser the default, with a fallback to the old regex-approach in case of an error, in which case `location` would be `unknown`, not `top` or `nested`.

 ### extractScripts